 - 1. Mechanism for Hiring - A. Students must obtain approval from the Office of Student Financial Aid and Planning - B. Email the Program's business manager, Gina Frassetto, gf125@cumc.columbia.edu for guidelines and instructions - C. For more information, contact the Office of Student Financial Aid and Planning - 2.
-Eligible Activities for Work Study: Once eligibility is approved, students will be paid for hours worked and documented by faculty if the student is: - A. Doing research or other tasks assigned by a faculty member - B. Providing AV assistance which will consist of 10-15 minutes per class in setting up the required AV needs of a faculty member and, if necessary, ending the AV session to include return of equipment to its proper storage place.
+Once eligibility is approved, tasks will be assigned by a faculty member.
+Students will be paid for hours worked and documented by faculty.
+Examples of work study activities include: providing tutoring, administrative support and AV assistance.

+Providing AV assistance which will consist of 10-15 minutes per class in setting up the required AV needs of a faculty member and, if necessary, ending the AV session to include return of equipment to its proper storage place.